WhitneyLampkin/devscriber/README.md

 ⭐ File updater (used to replace existing files)<br />
 ⭐ Customizable filenames, titles, images and shield badges

+## Installation

+The easiest way to install Devscriber is by downloading the appropriate pre-build binary for your system from the [GitHub release page](https://github.com/WhitneyLampkin/devscriber/releases).

 ## Usage

 ```txt